josep-pujol/fsfd-tasking/README.md

 - [GitPod](https://gitpod.io/)
     - Online IDE used to develop this project
 - [Python](https://www.python.org/)
-    - Base language used for the application
+    - Main language used to build the application
 - [Django](https://https://docs.djangoproject.com/en/2.2/)
     - Web application framework for **Python**
 - **HTML**, **CSS** and **Javascript**